 Meta to abandon fact-checking and replace it with X-style ‘Community Notes’

-In a move that sent ripples through the social media landscape, Meta, the parent company of Facebook and Instagram, announced it is doing away with independent fact-checkers in favor of a user-driven moderation system similar to X’s (formerly Twitter) “Community Notes.”
-The change marks a dramatic turn in how two of the largest social media platforms in the world will vet their content.
+In a move that sent ripples through the social media landscape, Meta — the parent company of Facebook, Instagram, and Threads — announced on January 7, 2025 that it was ending its independent fact-checking program in favor of a user-driven moderation system modeled on X’s (formerly Twitter) “Community Notes.”
+The decision marked a dramatic turn in how some of the world’s largest platforms vet the content their billions of users see.

 Check the facts yourself.
 Anyone relying on Meta for reality is ignorant.
 Ignorance is a choice